pablopenlop/gradewing_guide/docs/other.md

 ```bash
 ./run/03-start_staging.sh
 ```
-!!! note "Depending on the magnitude of the changes made, it might be advisable to replicate the Production data so as not to start with an empty environment."
+!!! tip "Depending on the magnitude of the changes made, it might be advisable to replicate the Production data so as not to start with an empty environment."
 ```bash
 ./run/21-restore_to_staging.sh
 ```